kaulin/42_minishell/README.md

 > To anyone in general, but fellow 42 students in particular: when faced with a problem, it is always better to attempt solving it first alone without consulting the previous works of others.
 Your precursors were no smarter than and just as fallible as you; Blindly following their footsteps will only lead you on the same detours they took and prevent you from seeing new, faster routes along the way.

 # 42_minishell
-A project about creating a simple shell program.
+A project about creating a simple shell.

 > [!NOTE]
 > 42 Cursus C projects need to follow specific rules and formatting dictated by the [42 Norm](https://github.com/42School/norminette/tree/master/pdf).

 ## Introduction
-This was a 42 cursus project focusing on XXX.
+This was a 42 cursus project focusing on command parsing, process forking and signal handling.
+We created a bashlike shell using a limited set of allowed library functions.

 ## Installation
 Git clone the repository, move into it and run `make` to compile the program.